 A key element of SI is the SI leader.
 These are students who have excelled in a targeted class in the past.
 These paid students are trained in proactive learning and study strategies, then attend lectures, take notes, and do the assigned reading.
 Each week, SI leaders conduct review sessions that help students integrate course content and learning/study strategies.
 The SI leader is trained to share his/her learning strategies with the other students in the SI sessions, facilitating this process through a variety of techniques geared toward improving student thinking, reasoning, analyzing, organizing, and problem solving skills.
 Research shows that students who attend SI sessions regularly average one-half to one full letter grade higher than their classmates who choose not to attend.
 SI participants also have significantly higher graduation rates.

 Generally, we offer SI support for the following courses:

 SI works!
-Data from fall 2010 through spring 2014 on select science courses demonstrates that when students participate in SI they receive higher final course grades and lower failure rates!
+Data from fall 2010 through spring 2014 on select courses demonstrates that when students participate in SI they receive higher final course grades and lower failure rates!